 After we have selected a different exchange account to view.
 We can see that the dashboard changes to be specific to the new exchange.
-In this case, we have selected our Poloniex exchange.
+In this case, we have selected our Bittrex exchange account.

-If we want to rebalance our Poloniex exchange account, we can then select the "Rebalance Now" button when we are viewing our Poloniex exchange account.
-This will then immediately rebalance this single exchange account without affecting any other exchange accounts.
+If we want to rebalance our Bittrex exchange portfolio, we can then select the "Rebalance Now" button when we are viewing our Bittrex exchange account.
+This will then immediately rebalance this one portfolio on Bittrex without affecting any of our other exchange accounts.